Park Hours: 6 a.m.–10 p.m. Gate is automated and closes at dusk.

-Dorris Ranch is a national historic site, a living history farm and a public park complete with walking trails and natural areas.
+Dorris Ranch is a national historic site, a living history farm, a working commercial filbert orchard, and a public park complete with walking trails and natural areas.
 Dorris Ranch also serves as the western access point of the paved, 4-mile long Middle Fork Path, which runs to Clearwater Park.
 The park is listed in the National Register of Historic Places.

 - Natural area